-During 2017, the extraction wells were sampled quarterly and the influent and effluent of the air stripping tower were sampled twice per month.
-Extraction well WSB-1 continued full-time operation through 2017.
-Extraction well WSB-2 continued in standby mode in 2017 based on the TVOC concentrations below the capture goal of 20 μ g/L. System samples were analyzed for VOCs.
+During 2018 the extraction wells were sampled quarterly and the influent and effluent of the air stripping tower were sampled twice per month.
+Extraction well WSB-1 continued full-time operation through most of 2018.
+Extraction well WSB-2 continued in standby mode in 2018 based on the TVOC concentrations below the capture goal of 20 μ g/L. System samples were analyzed for VOCs.
 In addition, the effluent was analyzed for pH twice a month.
 Table 3.2.5-1 provides the effluent limitations for meeting the requirements of the SPDES equivalency permit.
-The system's effluent discharges met the SPDES equivalency permit requirements during 2017.
+The system's effluent discharges met the SPDES equivalency permit requirements during 2018.
 The system operations are summarized below.

 WSB-1 extraction well operated normally.
 The WSB-2 extraction well remained in standby mode.
-In February WSB-1 was off for one week for maintenance to the programmable logic controller.
-During the first three quarters, the system treated approximately 78 million gallons of water.
+In January WSB-1 was off for five days during a snow event.
+In September WSB-1 was off for two and a half weeks for construction work on the modification to the treatment system.
+During the first three quarters, the system treated approximately 72 million gallons of water.